Corporate Membership Program

 1. Application and Approval.
 The application for membership is a standard application submitted on behalf of the individual seeking membership in the Club and not on behalf of the corporation or business entity.
 The approval process will be the same as a standard Rotary membership.

 2. Designees.
-Once an individual or corporate/business entity becomes an eligible corporate member through the established approval process, a primary designee (Individual #1) and secondary designee (Individual #2) shall be appointed.
+Once an individual or corporate/business entity becomes an eligible corporate member through the established approval process, a primary designee (Individual #1) and up to three additional designee shall be appointed.
 Both designees must be approved by the Board of Directors.

 3. Changing Designees.
 Any changes to the designees must be approved by the Club’s Board of Directors.

 5. Attendance.
-The primary member and secondary member are both expected to adhere to the Club's 50% attendance requirement.
+All members are encouraged to adhere to the Club's 50% attendance requirement.

 6. Classification.
-The primary member and secondary member will both be classified based on his or her current business, profession, or type of community service.
+All members will all be classified based on his or her current business, profession, or type of community service.

 7. Rotary International Registration.
-The primary member and secondary member will both be listed as official members of the Rotary Club of La Crosse.
+All members will be listed as official members of the Rotary Club of La Crosse.

 8. Badges.
 Initial badges will be provided by the club with the first enrollment.
 The fee for subsequent changes or re-issuance will be borne by the corporate members.

 9. Votes and Quorum.
-For the purpose of general meetings and club matters, the primary member and secondary member will each be provided with one vote.
+For the purpose of general meetings and club matters, All members will be eligible to vote.

 10. Holding Office.
 Each designee, as an individual, can hold any office in the Rotary club to which the designee is elected in the normal process.